IanMcGonigle/blog/dilettantedad/content/posts/vacation.md

 Pula was fascinating as it was obviously a modern working city, but it was peppered with ancient ruins.
 It was like seeing your teacher at the grocery store times a thousand.
 Sasha showed us one block that had the entire history of the city: Roman gate, next to Italian Fascist building, next to an Austrian building, next to a communist building.
 She also introduced us to Burek, a kind of pastry similar to spanakopita, made with phyllo pastry with meat or cheese filling.

-#### Rovijn
+#### Rovinj
-After Pula, Domir took us to Rovijn, where we met our tour guide Goran.
+After Pula, Domir took us to Rovinj, where we met our tour guide Goran.
 Goran was very pleasant, and knew much about Canada.
 He asked us some questions about our provinces that I think were to tell if we were Americans trying to pass as Canadians.